 If so, join us on our wholesome Wellness Retreat, where you would be guided to free your mind, heart and body through mindfulness, yoga and meditation sessions along with other useful workshops, and even enjoy a free meridian treatment and therapy session post-retreat.

 A Kind Place supports and welcomes everyone from all walks of life, gender identity, orientation, and backgrounds.
-We offer free 15-minutes consultation for you to meet with your choice of therapist / psychologist / counsellor to support you on your journey of mental wellness.
-Bookings for consultation or services can be done here.
-For any enquiries, Whatsapp us or send them to email@example.com.
+We offer free 15-minutes consultation for you to meet with your choice of therapist / clinical psychologist / counsellor to support you on your journey of mental wellness.
+For any enquiries, Whatsapp us or send them to firstname.lastname@example.org.
 Reach out to us today!